ZeroToHero-2015/CollectionsLambdaLinq/README.md

 ##Anonymous functions
 * Anonymous methods let you declare a method body without giving it a name.
 * Can be used to pass a code block as a delegate parameter.
-* Cannot be called explicit.
+* Cannot be called explicitly.
-* Anonymous methods enable you to omit the parameter list and can be converted to delegates with a variety of signatures.
+* Anonymous methods enable you to omit the parameter list.

 ###Syntax
 ```csharp